emineozsahin/Bioinformatics/README.md

 tar -xf v5.4.5.tar.gz --strip 1 "*/data"
 ```

-Miniconda is much smaller then anaconda and it is enough for bioconda.
-Therefore, I suggest to use miniconda to install software tools found in bioconda.
+Miniconda is much smaller than Anaconda, and it is enough to install bioconda packages.
+Therefore, I suggest using miniconda to install software tools found in bioconda.
 ```

 ```